On the Line (2021 film)

 It was theatrically released on September 15, 2021, coinciding with Chuseok holidays.
-As of 12 December 2021, it is the fourth highest-grossing Korean film of 2021, with gross of US$11.87 million and 1.42 million cumulative admissions.
+As of 12 December 2021, it is the fourth highest-grossing Korean film of 2021, with a gross of US$11.87 million and 1.42 million cumulative admissions.

 Synopsis

 Voice phishing is the use of telephony (often voice over IP telephony) to conduct phishing attacks.

-A former detective Seo-joon (Byun Yo-han), now head of the field operations team at Busan construction site, along with his family and colleagues are victim of voice phishing.
+A former detective Seo-joon (Byun Yo-han), now head of the field operations team at the Busan construction site, along with his family and colleagues are victims of voice phishing.
 He tracks down the organisation and penetrates the call center in China.
 Surprised by the systemic approach and scale of voice phishing, he meets Pro Kwak (Kim Mu-yeol), the head of the planning.
-He knew that he has a herculean task ahead of him to recover the scammed money.
+He knew that he had a herculean task ahead of him to recover the scammed money.